310mc/https-310mc.github.io-tl/source/_posts/tropical/reborn.md

 {% endbubble %}

 {% bubble Shinobu v2 %}
 I know them, as well.
-I used to have “Tropical Island Troppeys”-themed stationary when I was young.
+I used to have “Tropical Island Troppeys”-themed stationery when I was young.

 They were even selling merchandise of them near Midori-kun’s home.
 I bought a few with Tetora-kun when we came by his home.
 {% endbubble %}